-Multi-pet coverage varies from one insurance provider to another, but many providers can offer you a discount as high as 10% off for insuring multiple pets under their brand.
+Multi-pet coverage varies from one insurance company to the next, but some providers can offer you a discount as high as 10% for insuring multiple pets under their brand.

 Let's explore everything you need to know about getting pet insurance for multiple pets and how you can find the perfect plans for your furry family members: